davidquantum/physics/src/experience.rst

 I received BSc *cum laude* and MSc *cum laude* degrees in applied physics from `University of Tartu (Estonia)
 <http://www.ut.ee/>`_ in 2005 and 2008, respectively.
-During the undrgraduate study I worked on designing and building electroncis and writing low level software for an underwater robot (project of my former colleague Madis Listak).
+During the undrgraduate study I designed and built electroncis and wrote low level software for an underwater robot (project of my former colleague Madis Listak).
 The results are published in various peer-reviewed international journals